 Federal Policy Brand Research

-Each year, Ballast Research engages its exclusive network of senior federal policymakers to solicit their candid views about what advocates do that works and what they do that does not work.
+Each year, Ballast Research engages an exclusive network of senior federal policymakers to solicit their candid views about what advocates do that works and what they do that does not work.
 That policymakers network, dominated by hundreds of chiefs of staff, legislative directors, agency leadership, and key career staff, provides specific feedback about the reputation and engagement – across 16 dimensions where your organization focuses its advocacy resources – of over 100 of the most effective and invested organizations in the federal policy arena.
 Ballast Research offers its clients specific and detailed reactions from their target audience to inform and guide future investment.

 State Policy Brand Research